Economics

 Here you can also find weekly prices plotted over the past ten years.

-For further historic prices click here (Department for Business, Energy & Industrial Strategy data).
+For further historic prices click here.
+(Department for Energy Security & Net Zero data)

 Back to top